-We understand that many home-educated children have an overwhelmingly positive learning experience.
+We understand that many home-educated children have a positive learning experience.
 We would expect that any parent's decision to home educate to be made with their child's best educational interests at the heart of the decision.
-However, we know that this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
+However, we know that this is not the case for all; home education can mean that some children are not in receipt of a suitable education and are less visible to the services that are there to keep them safe and supported in line with their needs.